A Combinatorial Description of the Knot Concordance Invariant Epsilon: Some Computations for Torus Knots and Iterated Cables of Torus Knots

 As we can see in the diagram, such a diagram will always consist of $\Omark$-markings on the diagonal followed by $\Xmark$-markings in the diagonal below with a single $\Xmark$-marking at the top-left corner.
 Now if we reflect this diagram with respect to a horizontal axis and change all $\Xmark$ and $\Omark$-markings, we will obtain a diagram as in Figure [\ref{reflectedq1}];

-By looking at the diagram of $\shortminus \Grid_{-p,1}$, we can immediately see that the element we obtain is still $\mathbf{x}^+$ and independent of the diagram, this element is always a cycle, referred as "canonical grid state" in \cite{ozsvath2015grid}.
+By looking at the diagram of $\shortminus \Grid_{-p,1}$, we can immediately see that the element we obtain is still $\mathbf{x}^+$ and independent of the diagram, this element is always a cycle, referred as \textit{canonical grid state} in \cite{ozsvath2015grid}.
 Hence, the element we obtain is non-trivial in $GH^-(\shortminus \Grid_{-p,1})$ which implies that $\varepsilon(\Grid_{p,1})=0$.

 Now assume that $q>1$.
 We would like to show that $\varepsilon(\Grid_{-p,q})=-1$.
 We will keep track of the same element as in the previous discussion, but the diagram will be slightly different.
 Notice that starting with $\mathbf{x}^+$, after reflecting the diagram and changing the markings, this element becomes $\mathbf{o}_+$ which denotes the grid state that consists of the lower-right intersection points of $\Omark$-markings.
-In this case, we see that for any other grid state $\mathbf{y} \in S(\shortminus \Grid_{-p,q})$ such that $\mathbf{o}_+$ and $\mathbf{y}$ differ in two consecutive coordinates, there exists exactly one $1 \times 1$ rectangle with an O-marking that goes from $\mathbf{y}$ to $\mathbf{o}_+$, and one can see that for such a grid state $\mathbf{y}$, there are no other elements in the boundary due to the position of the intersection points, either the rectangles cancel in pairs or they contain X-markings (see the Figure [\ref{qbigger1}]).
-Hence, this element is in the image of the boundary map $\partial^-_{-\Grid}$ which implies that $\varepsilon(\Grid_{-p,q})=-1$ for $q>1$.
+In this case, we see that for any other grid state $\mathbf{y} \in S(\shortminus \Grid_{-p,q})$ such that $\mathbf{o}_+$ and $\mathbf{y}$ differ in two consecutive coordinates, there exists exactly one $1 \times 1$ rectangle with an O-marking that goes from $\mathbf{y}$ to $\mathbf{o}_+$, and one can see that for such a grid state $\mathbf{y}$, there are no other elements in the boundary due to the position of the intersection points, either the rectangles cancel in pairs or they contain $\Xmark$-markings (see the Figure [\ref{qbigger1}]).
+Also the position of the $\Xmark$- and $\Omark$-markings make sure that $\mathbf{o}_+$ is a non-zero element in the homology of $-T_{-p,q}$.
+Hence, this element is in the image of the map $\partial^{horz}_{\Xmark}$ which implies that $\varepsilon(\Grid_{-p,q})=-1$ for $q>1$.

 Final case is when $q<1$, however we appeal to the fact that $\Grid_{p,-q}$ is same as (not considering the orientation reversal) $\shortminus \Grid_{p,q}$.
 Hence, $\varepsilon(\Grid_{p,q})=1$ for $q<1$, following from the previous case and part b) of Theorem \ref{main}. \end{proof}